These are ten emotional signs that you need to retire. If you’re experiencing any of these signs, it’s time to start thinking about retirement.

 4. Unhappy with Work-Life Balance.

 Do you feel like your work is taking over your life?
-Do you miss spending time with friends and family because you’re so busy at work?
+Do you miss spending time with friends and family because you’re busy at work?

 5. Unhappy with Lifestyle.